-This particular product is used professionally by many service centers, including Leica’s (check out this video and skip to 13:30 minutes.
+This particular product is used professionally by many service centers, including a number of rental companies in the USA.

 For information on how to use the sensor gel stick, please see this article.

 Disclaimer: Photography Life is NOT responsible for any potential damage or other sensor-related issues on your camera.
 While the above product and methodology are much safer than applying wet cleaning or other solutions directly on the sensor, improper handling could result in damage.

 Includes: 10 sticky papers, product manual and aluminum box.